 Stockholm is nicknamed ‘the Venice of the North’ and with its archipelago of over 30 000 islands, it has water, truly, everywhere!
 There is no better way to see the city and its incredible geography than with a boat tour.
 The choice is endless: some tours cover the inner part of the city, while others are a whole day affair that will make you discover the outer islands (the archipelago proper).

 Both are worth doing and the choice depends very much on the time you have in town: with kids, I believe a short tour is the best option.
-It is an easy way to get them to rest while seeing beautiful scenery and you can use the opportunity to mark places of interest you might then want to explore on foot.
+It is an easy way to get them to rest while seeing beautiful scenery and you can use the opportunity to mark Stockholm places of interest you might later want to explore on foot.

 3. Explore Skeppsholmen